 Since 2002, Ridgefield Historical Society has been archiving photographs and artifacts that document Ridgefield’s history.
 As the keepers of our town’s history, our task now is to collect material documenting the coronavirus pandemic in our community.

-We often understand our present by looking to our past, so this month the
+We often understand our present by looking to our past, so our April 2020

 recounts how Ridgefield reacted in the 1918 influenza pandemic.
 In another 100 years, should there be a global event affecting Ridgefielders, the Ridgefield Historical Society’s records of the COVID-19 pandemic will be a valuable resource.
 Scott House Journal

 Sharon Dunphy, co-chair of the COVID-19 Archives Committee, introduces the project.